Nothing PersonalNothing Personal

 OutputReplace selected text

--c is for a settings file if you want to change the default behavior.
+-c is for a settings file if we want to change the default behavior.
 It really wants a full path for some reason, so no ~/.
 Mine is -c /home/andrew/.config/typograf/typograf.json

 At the end, it should look like this: